What's included in our Scapa Flow charter?

 Can we do a third dive?

-Yes absolutely no problem, we charge £20 per head for a third dive.
+Yes absolutely no problem, we charge £50 per head for a third dive, based on the whole group doing a third dive.

 Can I bring my camera?

-Yes of course, we are used to seeing divers with very large camera/video systems and we provide a large dunk tank for your convenience.
+Yes of course, we are used to seeing divers with very large camera/video systems.

 What should I bring?